NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Model

 A major goal of this work is to investigate retrieval methods that forego neural computation and the need for specialized accelerator hardware \textit{at query time}.
 As such, we focus on a method that uses a large neural model to precompute the required representations of the retrieval items (documents) ahead of time.
 Then, at retrieval time, the method performs only basic featurization (e.g., tokenization) of the queries.

 Specifically, we investigate query-document scoring functions that score the compatibility of a query-document pair with the inner-product of separate featurizations of the query $\phi_q(q)$ and document $\phi_d(d)$.
 This form is familiar from both traditional lexicalized retrieval and from more recent work on dense retrieval.
 In lexicalized retrieval, (e.g., TF-IDF and BM25)~\cite{bm25,Robertson1994SomeSE}, $\phi_q$ and $\phi_d$ assign non-zero scores to sub-strings of $q$ and $d$.
 On the other hand, in dense retrieval~\cite{karpukhin-etal-2020-dense, gtr, contriever}, $\phi_q$ and $\phi_d$ are neural networks that map $q$ and $d$ to dense vectors.
-Note that this formulation does not allow for deeper interactions between $d$ and $q$, such as typical cross-encoder scorers, as these cannot be computed efficiently and without an accelerator at query time.
+Note that this formulation does not allow for deeper interactions between $d$ and $q$, such as cross-encoder scorers, as these cannot be computed efficiently and without an accelerator at query time.

 We investigate an alternative formulation of Equation~\ref{eqn:score} than either traditional lexicalized retrieval or dense retrieval.
 In this formulation, $\phi_d$ can be an arbitrarily complex neural network, but $\phi_q$ must be a sparse featurization that can be quickly computed on commodity CPUs.
 This way, it is possible to push all costly neural network inference to indexing time, and avoid the need for accelerators at serving-time.
 For this paper, we choose $\phi_q$ to be a simple tokenizer, but we believe that our results could also extend to more complex sparse featurizations.